WIttyJudge/incache/README.md

 The library includes:

 - Automatic removal of expired data, which can be disabled easily;
-- Optional collection of metrics;
+- Collection of metrics;
+- Debug mode;

 ## Installation